anacat/cat-meowta-here/README.md

-# get-meowta-here
+# cat-meowta-here
-A game similar to Wario Ware, except with my cats as the main protagonists.
+A game similar to Wario Ware, but with my cats as the main protagonists.